Solid-state relay

 For all these reasons, solid-state relays are the preferred choice in many applications where reliability and precision are essential.

-For these reasons, solid state relays are the preferred choice in many applications where reliability and accuracy are essential.
-Among the disadvantages of these products is their higher price.
+The disadvantages of these products include their higher price.
 However, this disadvantage is often offset by the many advantages of SSRs.

 how to choose your relay